-The Oura ring measures your movement with a 3D accelerometer.
-It tracks all your activities, from light housework such as vacuuming to heavy workout such as running.
-From the gathered activity data, it calculates among other your step count.
+The Oura ring tracks your activity with its accurate 3D accelerometer sensor.
+It registers all your daily movements and their intensities, from light housework such as washing the dishes to heavy workouts such as running.

-You’ll find your up to date daily step count in the activity view:
+Oura’s algorithms are fine-tuned to recognize steps from your movement.
+You’ll find your up to date daily step count in the activity detail view:

-However, there’s a slight difference between dominant and non-dominant hand: if you wear your ring on the index finger of your dominant hand, your step count is probably a bit higher than if you would wear it on the index finger of your non-dominant hand.
+- If you wear your ring on your dominant hand during the day, your step count is probably a bit higher than it would be if you’d wear the ring on your non-dominant hand.

-Steps are independent from calorie calculations.
-Your activity goal and goal progress are calculated and shown in calories together with your daily total burn.
-Calorie calculations take into account your age, gender, height and weight, and the intensities of your activities.
+- Steps are independent from calorie calculations.
+Your activity goal and goal progress are calculated and shown in kilocalories, as is your daily total burn.
+Calorie calculations take into account your age, gender, height and weight, and the intensities of your movement.